-Today’s Sober Story comes from Stacey, a 47-year-old living in the Northwestern section of Connecticut, USA.
+Today’s Sober Story comes from Stacey, a 53-year-old living in the Northwestern section of Connecticut, USA.

 Mrs D: How long have you been in recovery?

-Stacey: This August will be TEN years free of alcohol- woo hoo!!
-Crazy that it has been almost a whole decade since I last tasted alcohol.
+Stacey: This August will be THIRTEEN years free of alcohol- woo hoo!!
+Crazy that it has been well over a decade since I last tasted alcohol.
 So grateful.

 Mrs D: Fantastic.
 What can you tell us about the last months/years of your drinking before you gave up?

 Stacey: Ugh, I can tell you that they were awful.
 The last year especially.
 I knew within my soul that I had a problem, that I could no longer control my drinking.
 I had, for years, drunk too much and too often but had kept it together enough that others didn’t notice.
 But I had known for quite a while that my relationship with alcohol was abnormal.
 I was a stay-at-home mom of four young children and I felt totally lost.
 I was amorphous… nothing to define me but my family.
 And my anxiety was so high.
 I drank to calm down and then would rebound once the alcohol wore off and then would start the cycle all over again.
 My husband finally said something, that he was concerned with my drinking.
 And everything escalated from there.
 I felt constantly under watch so I would hide the amount I drank.
 It was awful.
 It was a very fast spiral down into losing who I was and what I believed in.
 I couldn’t look in the mirror.
 I was ashamed.

 Mrs D: What was the final straw that led you to get sober?